What Is an IEP?

 What is in an IEP?

-There are many different forms in an IEP.
+There are many different formats to IEPs, but at the core – all IEPs hold the same information and value.
 You will find everything from evaluation reports to present levels of learning to academic goals to accommodations and modifications.
 All of those things help to make up the program that is individualized for your child’s success.
 By law, an IEP must include:

 • Present levels and current performance – this describes how the child is doing right now.